reverentgeek/okta.github.io/_source/_posts/2019-06-04-what-the-heck-is-sign-in-with-apple.md

 {% img blog/sign-in-with-apple/18-download-your-key.png alt:"Download your key" width:"800" %}{: .center-image }

+Lastly, go back and view the key information to find your Key ID which you'll need in the next step.

+{% img blog/sign-in-with-apple/find-your-key-id.png alt:"Find your key ID" width:"800" %}{: .center-image }

 Alright, that was a lot, but we are now ready to start writing some code!
 If you ran into any trouble, try checking out [Apple's documentation](https://developer.apple.com/sign-in-with-apple/get-started/) in case anything has changed since the publication of this blog post.

 ## Generate the Client Secret